shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 ..
 NOTE:: The Turtlebot3 has been tested on ``Ubuntu 16.04.1`` and ``ROS Kinetic Kame`` version.

-Install the Ubuntu MATE for the Raspberry Pi 3 (TurtleBot3 Basic Model)
+Install the Ubuntu MATE in the Raspberry Pi 3 (TurtleBot3 Basic)
 -----------------------------------------------------------------------

 Download the disk image file for Raspberry Pi 3 from the following link.
 The disk image file contains ``Ubuntu MATE 16.04.1`` and ``ROS kinetic kame``, and all ROS packages which are needed for TurtleBot3 Basic.